Deep Picard Iteration for High-Dimensional Nonlinear PDEs: Numerical Results

 \subsection{Experimental settings}

 In this section, we use the proposed DPI to solve three distinct high-dimensional problems, comparing its performance against other state-of-the-art approaches.
-Specifically, we solve two semilinear problems in Section~\ref{sec:cha} and Section~\ref{sec:hjb}, where we compare our method to PINN-HTE and the diffusion-type Deep BSDE method (D-DBSDE)~\cite{nusken2021interpolating}.
+Specifically, we solve two semilinear problems in Section~\ref{sec:cha} and Section~\ref{sec:hjb}, where we compare our method to PINN-HTE and the diffusion-type Deep BSDE method (D-DBSDE)~\citep{nusken2021interpolating}.
 Additionally, we solve a fully nonlinear problem in Section~\ref{sec:fully}, benchmarking our approach against standard PINN and DBDP \cite{hure2020deep,pham2021neural}.
+We do not include DBDP in the first two examples, as its performance is always slightly worse than that of DBSDE, and including both would make the result presentation unnecessarily crowded.
+The spatial dimension $d$ in all the PDEs solved is fixed at $100$.
 All methods are executed within the same computation time constraints on a single V100 GPU with 32GB memory.
 Each experiment is repeated three times with different random seeds, and we report the mean and standard deviation of the results.

+In our experiments, we use multilayer perceptrons (MLPs) with the ELU activation function.
+Specifically, Section~\ref{sec:cha} uses an MLP with four hidden layers of 128 neurons each, while Section~\ref{sec:fully} uses a smaller MLP with three hidden layers of 64 neurons each.
+For the HJB problem in Section~\ref{sec:hjb}, we adopt a specialized network architecture commonly used in the literature, with details provided later.